 However, a major task of the architect is to understand how a city will flow; how the ecosystem will coexist.
 The emergence of the AI-powered smart city will force architects to rethink their traditional models.

-Aside from building the perfect home, the architect will now have to not only use AI to design the home but potentially think how AI could enhance the user experience.
+Aside from building the perfect home, the architect will now have to not only use AI to design the home but potentially think about how AI could enhance the user experience.

-Just like the smart city, AI will open the gates to smart homes; living spaces that are complex living data driven organisms.
+Just like the smart city, AI will open the gates to smart homes; living spaces that are complex living data-driven organisms.